Introduction

 Clustering customers into similar groups allows us to fine tune marketing strategies such as targeting content based on group membership.

 Gaussian Mixture Models (GMMs) are an alternative to commonly used clustering algorithms such as k-means or k-prototypes which we explored in this article.
-One advantage of these models is that they not only predict a cluster, but also provide a probability of cluster membership.

 Let’s explore clustering our customers using this method.